awsdocs/amazon-ecs-developer-guide/doc_source/private-auth.md

 The Amazon ECS task execution role is required to use this feature\.
 This allows the container agent to pull the container image\.
 For more information, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.

-In addition, the permissions below need to be manually added as an inline policy to the task execution role in order to provide access to the secrets you create\.
+To provide access to the secrets that you create, manually add the following permissions as an inline policy to the task execution role\.
 For more information, see [Adding and Removing IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html)\.
 + `secretsmanager:GetSecretValue`
-+ `kms:Decrypt`, required only if your key uses a custom KMS key and not the default KMS key
++ `kms:Decrypt`—Required only if your key uses a custom KMS key and not the default key\.

 An example inline policy adding the permissions is shown below\.